f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    :align: center

 You should now also see this reflected in the analytics for the load balancer.
-You can navigate to the analytics by clicking on the load balancer name from the main load balancer page, and then clicking on the *Analytics* tab at the top.
+You can navigate to the analytics by clicking:

+Overview > Performance ; then scroll down to the name of your load balancer and click on it.

 .. image:: _static/observe.png
    :scale: 30%
    :alt: observe
    :align: center

+You are now at the *Dashboard* view.
+Here you can see various statistics about the traffic to your load balancer.
+But to see our custom header in action, click on the *Requests* tab.
+You may also need to adjust the time frame to see your traffic and refresh.

+At the bottom of the page, you should now see your 403 error request.
+You can click on the down arrow to see more details about the request and see that it is being blocked by the service policy we just created.

 .. image:: _static/obs-req.png
    :scale: 30%
    :alt: observe req
    :align: center

+If you scroll down just a little, you can see the *Policy Hits* section.

 .. image:: _static/obs-hit.png
    :scale: 30%
    :alt: observe hit
    :align: center

 .. image:: _static/test-curl.png
    :scale: 30%